google/prefab/docs/platform-support.md

 ## Supported Platforms

-At present, only Android targets are supported.
-Support for desktop Linux is a work in progress (TODO: send PR and link), with some outstanding questions about exactly what constraints need to be defined for that platform.
+At present, only Android and GNU/Linux targets are supported.
 [Patches] to support additional targets are welcome.
 Unlike build system support, platform support cannot be provided as a plugin and must be directly implemented in Prefab.
 This is to avoid the fragmentation of packages that would occur if there